-- accessing exploitative or violent pornography - uncharacteristic and risk-related behaviour, e.g. sudden and/or provocative changes in dress, - withdrawal from friends, mixing with new or older people, having more or less money than usual, going missing - · concern about body image - taking and sending naked or sexually provocative images of self or others - single occurrence of peeping, exposing, mooning or obscene gestures - · giving out contact details online networking sites and giving false personal information arranging a face to face meeting with an online contact alone
+- · accessing exploitative or violent pornography - uncharacteristic and risk-related behaviour, e.g. sudden and/or provocative changes in dress, - withdrawal from friends, mixing with new or older people, having more or less money than usual, going missing - · concern about body image - taking and sending naked or sexually provocative images of self or others - single occurrence of peeping, exposing, mooning or obscene gestures - giving out contact details online - joining adult- only social networking sites and giving false personal information - arranging a face to face meeting with an online contact alone or power differences.
+They may pose a concern due to the activity type, frequency, duration or the context in which they occur